 From Cali to Valledupar there are 693.4 mi (1116 km), which take approximately 17 hours on the highway, by the inter-city bus.
 The terrestrial transportation company xxxxxxxxxxxxxxxxx provides diverse buses to cover this route, selling low-cost bus tickets and varied schedules so the customer can make his choice.
 The city of Valledupar is the "vallenato" crib, a rythm of indigenous and european influence that has the main celebration in April, at the Festival de la Leyenda Vallenata.
 The climate in Valledupar is tropical and has few precipitations throughout the year, besides having an average temperature of 82.4 °F (28 °C).
 The climate of the city allows to take light cotton clothes and the raincoat just from May to October.

-Why book Cali to Valledupar bus with redBus?
+Why book a Cali a Valledupar bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Cali to Valledupar.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Cali to Valledupar.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Santiago de Cali is one of the oldest cities in Colombia.
 It was founded in 1536 by the conquistador Sebastián de Belalcázar.
 Before the conquest, Cali was inhabited by indean tribes such as the gorrones, timbas and morrones.
 During the firest days of the XIX century, cali will join the efforts to achieve independency from spain, and rised on July 3rd of 1810, making an alliance with neighbouring cities as was done by the natives in the Cauva Valley to oppose the spaniards decades earlier.Due to its location, which is ideal for the development of commerce, Cali began to transform into one of the biggest cities of the country at the beginning of the XXth century, in part due to the construction of new means of transportation - such as trainways and highways- which connect the city with the Buenaventura port, favoring the exportation industry.
 Present day Cali is a prosperous city, which is known as the colombian capital of the rumba and salsa due to the great number renowned schools that teach these dances.